projectara/greybus-spec/source/hardware_model.rst

 present in a Greybus System for use representing these components within the Greybus Specification.

-- The first subsection, :ref:`hardware-model-interface-states`,
+- The first section, :ref:`hardware-model-interface-states`,
-  defines the *Interface State* data structure, which is an entity that represents components in, and state managed by, a Greybus System that are part of the Frame and are related to each Interface Block.
+  defines the *Interface State* data structure.
+This structure represents the state of components related to an Interface Block on the Frame.

   The dynamics of a Greybus System effect changes to Interface States as defined in the remainder of this document.
-These changes map in implementation-defined ways to these components within the Frame.
+These changes map to Interface Block components in implementation-defined ways.

 - The subsequent section, :ref:`hardware-model-initial-states`,
   defines the initial values of each Interface State.